First, if you find yourself in imminent danger, call 911. Explain your situation and concerns to the police.

-Always remember that you are not alone and you have the right to be safe!
-Do not be afraid to ask for help!
+Remember : You’re not alone, and you have the right to safety!
+Don’t be afraid to ask for help!

 Usually victims of HBV feel isolated, vulnerable, and are filled with fear.
 Therefore, even if you might be hesitant to help, the simple act of reaching out and letting a victim know that you are there to support them can provide tremendous relief.
 It is also important to understand that because of the dynamic of violence surrounding HBV, all information that you have received should not be shared with other family or community members.

-Always direct the victim to specialised services and help her find information about her rights.
+Always direct the victim to specialized services and help her find information about her rights.

 Finally, if a victim does decide to open up to you, listen to her without judgement.
 However, always make sure that both you and the victim are in a safe environment.